nst/ShapefileReader/README.md

 The project comes with a unit test target.

-Also, it comes with BitmapCanvas which will draw a sample shapefile in a PNG file:
+Also, it comes with `BitmapCanvas` and its subclass `BitmapCanvasShapefile` which will draw a sample shapefile in a PNG file:

 <a href="img/switzerland.png"><img src="img/switzerland.png" width="890" alt="Switzerland Shapefile" /></a>